lsund/piggy/README.md

 #### Adding directories

-Piggy associates tags with commands or directories.
+Piggy associates mental tags with commands or directories.
 A tag is just a string to match on.

 To add a directory, navigate to a directory and call the add command.

 ```
 # Syntax: p ad <path> <tag>
 #         p ad <path>
+#         p ad
 cd $HOME/path/to/foo-repo
 p ad . foo-repo
-# By omitting the third argument, the current base directory is used
-# as tag
+# The following has the same effect as the above
 p ad .
+# And yet again...
+p ad
 ```

 #### Changing directory